Raw data formatsο

 TSP instances.ο

-Filenames: instances/orig/TSP*.orig.json
+Filenames: instances/orig/TSP*.orig.json.

 TSP instances are generated from the original TSPLIB instances.
 Namely, in our dataset we have the instances sampled from the following collection of TSPLIB instances: